 Thorlabs' high-speed detectors feature a slim design.
 Each housing features internal SM05 (0.535"-40) threading and external SM1 (1.035"-40) threading.
-All detectors include an SM1T1 internally SM1-threaded adapter and an SM1RR retaining ring.
+All detectors include an SM1T1 internally SM1threaded adapter and an SM1RR retaining ring.
 Most SM1-threaded fiber adapters are compatible with these detectors.

 Threaded holes on the housings of the detectors allow the units to be mounted in a horizontal or vertical orientation, which gives the user the option to route the power and BNC cables from above or alongside the beam path.
 Except for some select detectors, each detector has two 8-32 threaded holes, while its metric counterpart has two M4 threaded holes.
-The DET10D2, DET30B2, and DET50B2 have a new design that features two universally threaded holes compatible with both 8-32 and M4 threads (see the table below).
-As a convenience, the back panels of the DET10D2, DET30B2, and DET50B2 are engraved with the responsivity curve of the photodiode.
-For more information on mounting these units, please see the Mounting Optionstab.
+The DET10A2, DET100A2, DET10N2, DET10D2, DET30B2, and DET50B2 have a new design that features two universally threaded holes compatible with both 8-32 and M4 threads (see the table below).
+As a convenience, this new design also has the back panel engraved with the responsivity curve of the photodiode.
+For more information on mounting these units, please

-Each detector has an internal SM05 and external SM1 thread and comes with an attached SM1T1 Internal SM1 Adapter and SM1RR Retaining Ring.
+Click to Enlarge Each detector has an internal SM05 and external SM1 thread and comes with an attached SM1T1 Internal SM1 Adapter and SM1RR Retaining Ring.